GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 When developing the game, you can open multiple preview windows and join the same lobby with the same account.
 This way, you can test the multiplayer features without needing multiple devices.

 ![Open multiple preview windows to test a multiplayer game](./multiple-previews.png)

+### Letting players join a game in progress

+By default, a lobby allows players to join a game in progress.
+If your game shouldn't support this, you can disable this feature in the lobbies configuration.
+The good news is: there isn't much to do to handle this in most games!

+When a player joins a game in progress, they will be assigned a new player number (not already used) and will automatically be synchronized with the other players and receive the current game state (the current scene, variable values, objects from other players).
+The condition **Lobby game has just started** will be valid for this player, as if they were there joining at the beginning of the game.

+If needed, you can use the conditions **Player is connected**, **Player has joined**, or **Player has left** to check if a player is connected, has joined the game, or has left the game.
+This can be useful for example if you want the host to:

+- Create a specific item for them when they join,
+- Adapt the difficulty of the game depending on the number of players,
+- Display a message to the other players when a player joins or leaves the game...

+??? tip

+      Be careful when using the condition **Player has joined**.
+When this condition turns true, it means that the player has joined the game, but it doesn't mean that their objects are synchronized yet.
+You might need to wait a few frames before using the objects owned by this player.

+      For example, do not assume that a character created by a player when they join the game will be accessible when the condition **Player has joined** turns true.
+Instead, adapt your events to always look at all the objects on the scene, and react depending on the ones that are present or not.

 ### Ending a game